Africa Plant Breeding Academy Class IV

 - Have taken courses in statistics, genetics and breeding

-- Be currently managing a breeding program in any crop
+- Be currently employed and managing a breeding program in any crop

 - Have proficiency in English language

 - Be available to attend all three sessions